boltlessengineer/NativeVim/README.md

 and more!

+> [!CAUTION]
+> Since this config was developed to demonstrate the most native method, it may be slower or lack features than other configs.

 ## Why?

-This is an academical project to see Native Neovim's functionality without any external plugins.
+This is an academical project to see if I can write Neovim config from scratch without any external plugins.
 So people can understand the Neovim plugin ecosystem more and know what exact plugins they really need.

+> [!NOTE]
+> I'm not saying "you don't need any of those plugins".
+Most plugins out there have their own reasons to be used.
+> But if you're curious about the solution without them, this project is for you.

 ## Requirement